Emergent Vision Technologies (EVT)

 The Holoscan SDK application has been tested using a SFP28 copper cable of 2M or less.
 Longer copper cables or optical cables and optical modules can be used but these have not been tested as a part of this development.

-Refer to the NVIDIA IGX Orin Developer Kit User Guide for the location of the QSFP28 connector on the device.
+Refer to the Clara AGX Developer Kit User Guide or the NVIDIA IGX Orin [ES] Developer Kit User Guide for the location of the QSFP28 connector on the device.

 For EVT camera setup, refer to Hardware Installation in EVT Camera User’s Manual.
 Users need to log in to find be able to download Camera User’s Manual.